Alortiztique/Alortiztique/README.md

 -👋 Hello, I’m @Alortiztique, a passionate learner and innovator in artificial intelligence.

--👀 I’m fascinated by the applications of AI in robotics, especially in the fields of health sciences and aerospace engineering.
+-👀 I’m fascinated by the applications of AI in robotics, especially in the fields of health sciences and aerospace.

 -🌱 I’m currently acquiring new skills and knowledge in these domains, as well as exploring other related areas.